ploomber/doc/doc/user-guide/github.md

 ## Configure action through CLI

-If your project is already hosted on GitHub, running `ploomber-cloud github` inside your repository folder will prompt for configuring a GitHub action for project deployment.
+If your project is already hosted on GitHub, running `ploomber-cloud github` inside your repository folder will prompt configuring a GitHub action for project deployment.
 On confirming with `y` the CLI will create a `ploomber-cloud.yaml` file in the path `.github/workflows`.
 Ensure that the Ploomber Cloud API Key is set as described in [this section](set-key).